Breast Cancer Risk Assessment – Personalised and Evidence-Based

 A hand holding a glowing, sparkling DNA double helix model against a dark background.

-The model we use
+The breast cancer risk assessment model we use

 We use the IBIS (Tyrer–Cuzick) model, a widely‑validated tool used internationally.
 It estimates your year‑by‑year risk (for the next 20 years) and your lifetime risk (to age 85).
 It also estimates the probability of carrying a BRCA1/BRCA2 mutation—information that can guide genetic testing.